Gordon: New Raiders brass should stick with Derek Carr

 What Carr has proven is that he can lead and succeed when there’s adequate talent around him, quarterbacking the two most talented teams for which he’s played to the postseason.

-In the last four years as he approaches his prime, he’s averaged 4,252 passing yards while completing 68.7 percent of his passes for 90 touchdowns, 41 interceptions and a quarterback rating of 97.3 — comparable to that of McDaniels’ most notable pupil, Tom Brady, who posted a rating of 97.7 during the same four-year period.
+In the past four years as he approaches his prime, he’s averaged 4,252 passing yards while completing 68.7 percent of his passes for 90 touchdowns with 41 interceptions and a quarterback rating of 97.3 — comparable to that of McDaniels’ most notable pupil, Tom Brady, who posted a rating of 97.7 during the same four-year period.

 Better days ahead?

-In theory, an offensive specialist like McDaniels creates even more upside for Carr, ranked this season by Pro Football Focus as the league’s 13th-best quarterback.
-Of those graded better that may be available this offseason, only 38-year-old Aaron Rodgers represents an obvious upgrade.
+In theory, an offensive specialist like McDaniels creates more upside for Carr, ranked this season by Pro Football Focus as the league’s 13th-best quarterback.
+Of those graded better that might be available this offseason, only 38-year-old Aaron Rodgers represents an obvious upgrade.

 Again, good luck with that.